ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 $ npm run dev
 ```

-# tutorial
+# Tutorial
-A detailed [tutorial](doc/tutorial.md) help you to rebuild this micro service from the beginning.
+A detailed [tutorial](doc/tutorial.md) should help you build the Watson Conversation artifacts.
+The following [article](doc/persistence.md) addresses how to persist the conversation in Cloud based document database like Cloudant or on-premise database.

 # Deploy to Bluemix
 To be able to deploy to bluemix, you need a bluemix account and the command line interface.